 As with possibly every other area of modern living, the Internet can be a gold mine of valuable information — most of it free.
-In this article, we will consider some of the more promising and popular websites for pet owners, current and prospective.
+In this article, I will consider some of the more promising and popular websites for pet owners, current and prospective.

 To the person who does not yet have a furry, feathered, or finned companion, the initial question might be, what are some tried and true methods of finding and adopting pet-worthy animals?
 The consensus among pet owners is that Petfinder.com is the first website that you would want to visit.
 Simply by entering in your ZIP code and desired animal type, you can browse through their database of over 150,000 adoptable pets.
 In addition, you can find animal shelters and rescue groups that are currently caring for some of those animals.
 Their website allows you to post classified ads for pets wanted, pets needing homes (to put it nicely), and lost or found pets.
 Their website also has various resources, such as information on pet care.

 Another fine website is that of the Friends of Cats and Dogs Foundation, which is one of many pet rescue organizations throughout the United States.
 The Foundation exists to "help stray animals, pets, and their owners through various programs including community education".
 In many ways, their mission is similar to that of the Humane Society, which operates internationally.
 Both websites offer links to find the adoptable pets in your area, as well as ways to get more involved as a volunteer.